 We recognized a gain on revaluation of deferred consideration of \$2.0 million during the year ended December 31, 2021 as compared to a loss of \$56.8 million during the year ended December 31, 2020.
 The gain in the current period was due to a decline in spot prices, partly offset by a steepening of the forward-looking gold curve.
-The magnitude of any gain or loss is highly correlated to the magnitude of the change in the forward-looking price of gold.
+The magnitude of any gain or loss is highly correlated to changes in the discount rate and the magnitude of the change in the forward-looking price of gold.